 Our Junior Secondary Curriculum supports 'REAL Learning for Tomorrow'.
-Students engage with the Australian Curriculum in Years 7 - 10, designed to teach students what it takes to be confident and creative individuals, and become active and informed citizens.
+Students engage with the Australian Curriculum in Years 7 - 9, designed to teach students what it takes to be confident and creative individuals, and become active and informed citizens.
 As a student progresses through the Australian Curriculum learning areas towards Year 10, they are supported to develop skills for civic, social and economic participation, and have opportunities to make choices about their learning by specialising in areas of interest through electives in Year 9 and 10.

 Our Year 7-9 learning program focuses on supporting students to develop an understanding of their learning interests and strengths, and engage with the foundation learning supportive of the range of curriculum options they will have available to them for Years 10 - 12.
-Our pedagogical approach, aligned to New Pedagogies for Deep Learning (NPDL), and the new Art and Science of Teaching (nASOT), positions students to leverage learning opportunities, making them relevant to their stage of learning, interests, and real-world contexts.
+Our pedagogical approach positions students to leverage learning opportunities, making them relevant to their stage of learning, interests, and real-world contexts.